kallaway/100-days-of-code/r1-log.md

 Today's Progress: Started with Udemy course, finished one section about if-logical Statements.
 Then, read about values vs references and memory allocation, structs, delegates, events, auto-implemented properties, and static members.
 But it wasn't so detailed.
 Then, finished C# Syntax-OOP course on lynda.
 Tried to use WindowsForm Application; but tools didn't work.
 I searched I uninstalled and installed Tools again; but didn't work again.
 Learned so many things about how to use inheritance and virtual methods.
 Utility classes, abstract methods, many more.
 I need to look back again.

 Feelings: I felt so tired after working out.
 Slept and studied after again.
 I was planning more; but I am feeling I need to go back and check more before moving on.

+Day 76: February 17, 2020

+Today's Progress: Watched traversy media C# app building project.
+I really liked, it was explained in very simple way.
+Then, I watched Udemy course, it's getting better.

+Feelings: I want to build projects myself; but I am still scared, I watched video about how to get out of tutorials, but I decided not to watch every course until I understand and add sth to it.